Skip to main content

 U.S. Bureau of Labor Statistics

 WHY IS THIS STUDY IMPORTANT?
 Thanks to your help, policymakers and researchers will have a better understanding of the work experiences, family characteristics, health, financial status, and other important information about the lives of people in your generation.
-This is a voluntary study, and there are no penalties for not answering questions.
+This is a voluntary study, and there are no penalties for not participating or not answering all the questions.
 However, missing responses make it more difficult to understand the issues that concern people in your community and across the country.
 Your answers represent the experiences of hundreds of other people your age.
-We hope we can count on your participation again this year.
+We hope we can count on your participation again this time.

 WHO AUTHORIZES THIS STUDY?
 The sponsor of the study is the U.S. Department of Labor, Bureau of Labor Statistics.
 The study is authorized under Title 29, Section 2, of the United States Code.
-The Center for Human Resource Research at The Ohio State University and NORC at the University of Chicago conduct this study under a contract with the Department of Labor.
-The U.S. Office of Management and Budget (OMB) has approved the questionnaire and has assigned 1220-0109 as the study's control number.
-This control number expires on ##/##/20##.
+The CHRR at The Ohio State University and NORC at the University of Chicago conduct this study under a contract with the Department of Labor.
+The U.S. Office of Management and Budget (OMB) has approved the questionnaire and has assigned 1220-0109 as the study’s control number.
+This control number expires on ##/##, 20##.
 Without OMB approval and this number, we would not be able to conduct this study.

 WHO SEES MY ANSWERS?
 We want to reassure you that your confidentiality is protected by law.
 In accordance with the Confidential Information Protection and Statistical Efficiency Act, the Privacy Act, and other applicable Federal laws, the Bureau of Labor Statistics, its employees and agents, will, to the full extent permitted by law, use the information you provide for statistical purposes only, will hold your responses in confidence, and will not disclose them in identifiable form without your informed consent.
 All the employees who work on the survey at the Bureau of Labor Statistics and its contractors must sign a document agreeing to protect the confidentiality of your data.
 In fact, only a few people have access to information about your identity because they need that information to carry out their job duties.